16 July 2017

-This summer school will provide an opportunity to filter previously generated knowledge in regard to conflict resolution and further advance methodological tools and techniques applicable to research in the field of genocide, transitional justice, post-conflict resolution, peace-building, security studies, preventing diplomacy, international law, sociology, anthropology and other associated fields.
-Furthermore, it will promote active involvement of participants in order to better understand each other's ethnic background and challenge existing stereotypes and myths about the ‘Other’.
+Furthermore, this summer school will provide an opportunity to filter previously generated knowledge in regard to conflict resolution and further advance methodological tools and techniques applicable to research in the field of genocide, transitional justice, post-conflict resolution, peace-building, security studies, preventing diplomacy, international law, sociology, anthropology and other associated fields.
+It will also promote an active involvement of participants in order to better understand each other's ethnic background and challenge existing stereotypes and myths about the ‘Other’.

 The students will receive a certificate of participation after completion of the summer school.
 Furthermore, we will issue a statement regarding the number of ECTS credits we would assign to this course, based on the number of hours spent in class, preparation time and completed assignments.
 Your university can then evaluate this course and decide whether they will indeed award ECTS credits.

-In case a participant does not want to visit the four-day-long fieldtrip to Srebrenica she or he can have a reduction of 120 EURO on each package.
-IUS is in the process of securing additional funds from sponsors and funding bodies; scholarships might be a
+In case a participant does not want to visit the four-day-long fieldtrip to Srebrenica and Klotjevac she or he can have a reduction of 120 EURO on each package.
+IUS is in the process of securing additional funds from sponsors and funding bodies.
+The fees